What Is a Security Deposit?

 Do Security Deposits Include Fees and Prepaid Rent?

-State law defines a security deposit as the “total of all payments and deposits” given as security and “includes all rent payments in excess of 1 month’s prepaid rent.”
-This includes pet deposits, key deposits, and furniture deposits, as well as the last month’s rent if that is what the landlord requires.
-ATCP 134.02(11) There is no such thing as an automatically non-refundable deposit.
+A security deposit is the “total of all payments and deposits” given as security and “includes all rent payments in excess of 1 month’s prepaid rent.”
+This includes pet deposits, key deposits, furniture deposits, and prepaid rent (e.g. the last month’s rent).
+ATCP 134.06.
+None of these fees can be automatically non-refundable deposits under Wisconsin law.